 7- Better Work-Life Balance for employees

 No longer working hours in the office environment means much less stress for your employees.
-Also, since your employees will transition from their work to their social and family life more quickly, they will have more time to spend with their friends.
+Also, since your employees will transition from work to social and family life more quickly, they will have more time to spend with their friends.

 8- Save Time